How Industry Collaboration and Innovation Are Shaping The Future of Cement and Concrete

 Company Commitments: Companies across the sector remain committed to ambitious internal emissions reduction targets, and several speakers shared that these goals are well within reach.
 Through diligence and innovation, companies are advancing their goals while driving economywide emissions reductions.
 One speaker shared that their company is significantly reducing Scope 2 emissions, as the market and technology have evolved, making it both a cost-effective and sound business decision.
 Several speakers highlighted success replicating solutions across projects, underscoring the importance of deploying technology at scale to accelerate commercialization.

-Collaboration & Shared Risk: Companies are increasingly making capital investments with their emissions targets in mind.
-As a result, companies often absorb the full risk, especially as confidence in consistent federal support wanes.
+Collaboration & Shared Risk: Cement and concrete companies are increasingly making capital investments with their emissions targets in mind.
+However, companies are often expected to absorb the full risk and cost of these investments.
+This can be a significant barrier, especially as confidence in consistent federal support wanes.
 There is also frequently limited visibility into, or understanding of, the benefits of these investments to stakeholders along the whole supply chain.
 Speakers emphasized the importance of continuing to lean into industry-wide collaboration to share risk and reward.
 As one speaker noted, genuine collaboration is happening.
 This is encouraging, and it is more efficient and accelerates the impact compared to each company going about it independently.

-Market Innovation: Cement and concrete are commodity products, making it difficult to secure a green premium, especially from buyers who don’t have explicit carbon goals.
+Market Innovation: Cement and concrete are commodity products, making it difficult to secure a green premium, especially from buyers without explicit carbon goals.
 However, there is an opportunity to stack carbon savings along the supply chain.
-The voluntary carbon market and book and claims systems allow producers to monetize carbon savings.
-As one speaker shared, companies can purchase energy attribute certificates, which function similarly to renewable energy credits, to access stackable, flexible solutions.
-These mechanisms help create a virtuous cycle, where concrete producers can reduce cement consumption and receive revenue from the associated carbon credits.
+Developing voluntary carbon markets and book and claims systems offer a pathway for producers to monetize carbon savings.
+As one speaker shared, companies can purchase environmental attribute certificates (EACs), which function similarly to renewable energy credits (RECs), to access flexible solutions.
+These mechanisms help create a virtuous cycle, enabling concrete producers to verify their use of lower-carbon cement and generate revenue from the associated carbon credits.

 Federal Opportunities: The Surface Transportation Reauthorization process is underway and presents a timely opportunity to elevate the benefits of blended and low-carbon cements.
 Permitting reform also presents a pathway to regulatory changes that could enable greater use of alternative fuels in cement production.
 I3‘s nonpartisan, consensus-based voice is uniquely positioned to support efforts like these to help shape industrial policy and programs while advancing a competitive US economy, thriving livelihoods for workers, a safe and healthy environment, and a stable climate.